cmdras/GameOn/REPORT.md

 ###### ChatroomVC
 In this view, a chat is presented between the user and another player.
 The user can send/receive text messages or photos.

+##### Technical Details
+There are several modules and classes used in the GameOn app.
+The main one is Firebase.
+Firebase is used to store information online.
+Firstly, account info is kept in Firebase.
+When a user makes an account, a username, email, password, and profile image is stored in Firebase, which can later be retrieved.
+If a user searches for a game, a HTTP request is made to the IGDB database, using Alamofire the module.
+This returns a JSON object which contains multiple games and information of that game.
+When a game is selected, a Game object is made.
+A Game object has a title, release date, a cover url, and a summary.
+It also has methods that can store the game info in a dictionary in Firebase under the correct user.
+When retrieving this dictionary, it is remade into a Game object.
+The players that the user is following is stored into Firebase.
+On the **PlayersViewController**, this dict is retrieved and presented in the table.
+Chatrooms are also stored in Firebase, as a dictionary.
+It has the keys "Chat participants" and "Messages".
+When a message is sent, the string is stored in the "Messages" child of the database.
+To display the message in a nice way in the **ChatroomVC**, JSQMessageViewController is used.
+It is a module that displays messages in a CollectionView, and looks like iMessage.
+By implementing the several functions that came with JSQMessageViewController, chat functionality is provided.

 #### Challenges
 //TODO